amoriello/trust-line-ios/README.md

 When your token is powered to a computer via USB port, it simulates a HID keyboard :
 - Sliding a row from left to rigth will send the encrypted password to the token
 - The token will decrypt the password and type it where your focus is
-- When the color is green : the password is typed
+- When the color is green : release the row, then the password is typed
-- When the color is yellow (further green) : the password is typed, followed by "ENTER"
+- When the color is yellow (further green) : release the row, then the password is typed, followed by "ENTER"

 ------------------